maryannetriggs/GA-project3-local-unicorn/README.md

     })
   }
 ```
-* Adding little UX features to improve the user experience whilst navigating the site
+* Adding little UX features to improve the user experience whilst navigating the site such as:
-  - Disabling the button to search for unicorns in a city if a city hadn't been selected
+  1. Disabling the button to search for unicorns in a city if a city hadn't been selected

 ```js
 <Link className="btn btn-lg centre" disabled={!city} to={{ pathname: '/unicorns', state: { from: city } }}>